 Team Care in Geriatrics

 High quality health care for older adults must take into account common age-related challenges such as the presence of multiple disorders, geriatric syndromes, impact of events over the individual’s life course, and age-related changes that can affect coping with illness.
 Such challenges are best served by an interprofessional team approach.
 According to the Interprofessional Education Collaborative Expert Panel (2011), interprofessional collaboration, or teamwork is viewed as the key to the safe, high quality, accessible, patient-centered care.
 Teamwork is required in any setting where health professionals interact on behalf of shared goals for care with patients or communities.
 Teamwork behaviors involve cooperating with other professionals in delivering patient-centered care; coordinating with other professionals so that gaps, redundancies, and errors are avoided; and collaborating with others through shared problem-solving and shared decision making (IPEC, 2011).
-The quotes that follow from Duke GEC faculty provide some insights into how various clinicians engage in teamwork behaviors to better manage care for older adults who are at risk for delirium or who are suffering from delirium.
+The quotes that follow provide some insights into how various clinicians engage in teamwork behaviors to better manage care for older adults.

 Mitch Heflin, MD